Wu'ayra Castle

 Wu'ayra Castle is a ruined Crusader castle located in Wadi Musa, Jordan, 1 km north of the main entrance to Petra.
 It was founded by Baldwin I of Jerusalem as an outpost of the larger Montreal Castle, which stands about 34 km north of it at Shoubak.
 The area is extremely rugged and difficult to access.
 The site rises about 1050 m above sea level and is surrounded by a natural valley.

+It was conquered by the Ayyubids in 1188.

 Name

 The name given to the castle by its Crusader builders was Castellum Vallis Moysis or li Vaux Moysi, both meaning "[Castle of] Moses Valley" in Medieval Latin and Old French, respectively, mirroring the name of the valley, Wadi Musa in Arabic.

 The Arabic name is spelled al-Wu'aira or al-Wu'ayra.

 History

 During their rule, the Crusaders built several castles and forts from Antioch in the north, to Karak, Montreal (Shawbak), and the Petra region to the south.
 At Petra, Baldwin I, king of the Latin Kingdom of Jerusalem, built the fortress of Al-Wua'yra to be able to control the area extending southeast of the Dead Sea.
 This allowed him to control the commercial, military and Muslim pilgrimage roads between the Levant, Egypt, and the Hijaz.
 The forces of Sultan Saladin (Salah ad-Din) conquered the castle in AD 1188, shortly after also taking Montreal Castle.
 Yaqut al-Hamawi mentioned the castle in his 1220s "Geography" (Mu’jam Al-Buldan, lit.
 'Dictionary of Countries').
 The castle was then deserted and was only known to the inhabitants of the area.